turingschool/community_content/README.markdown

 ## Overview

-Each six-week session, all students in modules 2, 3, and 4 will prepare either a lightning talk, blog post, screencast, or student-led elective.
+Each six-week session, all students in modules 2, 3, and 4 will prepare either a lightning talk, blog post for turing.io/blog, screencast for turing.io/blog, or student-led elective.
 Preparation and completion of any of these options will take approximately 2-4 hours.

 Alternatively, students may pitch and lead a Gear-Up session.
-Check with Rachel and Jeff to get this approved.
+Check with Jeff to get this approved.

-## Schedule
+## Community Content How-To

-During intermission week, submit a pull request for that module's markdown file and add your topic.
-Topic choices will be first-come, first-served.

-During the week of your community content, the schedule will be as follows:
+Choose a topic and a format (ie - Animation with Snap.js, lightning talk).
+Topics cannot be repeated during the module and are first come, first serve.
+During the week you are assigned to community content, the schedule is as follows:

-* **Monday**: Submit your content choice and topic to the markdown file **before 4pm**.
+* **Monday**: Submit your topic and format to the markdown file **before 4pm**.
 * **Tuesday**: Add your outline as a gist **before 4pm**.
-* **Wednesday**: Draft slides and/or content for presentation.
+* **Wednesday**: Draft slides and/or content.
 You do not need to submit anything.
 * **Thursday**: Rehearsal in Classroom C after wrap up.
-Your slides and content should be prepared in advance as laptops will be closed during rehearsal.
-Attendance is mandatory for both lightning talkers and students who are leading sessions.
+Your slides and/or content should be prepared in advance as laptops will be closed during rehearsal.
+Attendance is mandatory.
-* **Friday**: Present your 5-minute talk or student-led session for your Turing peers.
+* **Friday**: Present your 5-minute talk or student-led session for your Turing peers OR send your blog post or screen cast to Allison to post on the Turing blog.

 ## Topics & Themes